Sonoty/WD-SeatWork-4/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

-- Project: Wireframe, Resume Website, Emmit Code, Html and Css
+- Project: website, hero card, css code, html
 - Properly know how to use Github and become more professional in creating a project
 - Trial and Error, Knowledge, Learnings, Self-Developing
 - Html and Css in Visual Studio Code A section of computer code is defined by the <code> element.
 The default monospace typeface of the browser is used to display the material inside.
 Css for to edit fonts, size, color etc..